 An effective website draws visitors who need a company’s service, brings about an awareness of the problem they are trying to solve, provides a clear solution to the problem, increases the visitors’ confidence that this company will provide good service, then convinces them to further interact with the company.

-Website strategy uses the market research in step one to work out how to accomplish this sequence.
+The website marketing strategy uses market research in step one to work out how to accomplish this sequence.
 This is where bright ideas come to play.
 This is where the user experience is actually mapped, based on what we want that visitor to actually do.

-Strategy done without research is out-sequence and will miss the mark.
+Strategy done without research is out of sequence and will miss the mark.

 - What pages do you want on your website?